vincenzocascone/prompt-generator/README.md

 - ### Generate Docs

-  This script generates a prompt that can be used to generate documentation for the project.
+  This script generates a prompt that can be used to make the AI write documentation for the project.
+When executed, it will first ask for some info about the project, such as the name, description, root path.
+Optionally you can provide the path to config files such as pyproject.toml for a python project or package.json for a node project.
+The same can be done with particularly relevant files.
+This will allow the AI to have a better understanding of the project and generate more accurate documentation.

+  To utilize it, use the following command in your terminal:

+    ```bash
+    generate_docs
+    ```

+  Upon successful execution, the resultant prompt will be displayed in your terminal and copied to your clipboard for immediate use or future reference.

 - ### Markdown Parser